lmorchard/blog.decafbad.com/_posts/2008-07-03-getting-laconica-up-and-running.markdown

 * [decafbad.com/laconica](http://decafbad.com/laconica)
 * [lmorchard.com/laconica](http://lmorchard.com/laconica)

-See, the interesting thing promised by [Laconica][]â€”and something I wanted in my own clonesâ€”is the ability to federate instances of the software.
+See, the interesting thing promised by [Laconica][]—and something I wanted in my own clones—is the ability to federate instances of the software.
 That is, users on one [Laconica][]-based site should be able to subscribe to the updates from users on another site, by way of the [OpenMicroblogging specification][openmu].
-Although federation isn't a silver bullet to a web-scale Twitter clone, I do think it's one of the most important bootstrap stepsâ€”but that's another blog post entirely.
+Although federation isn't a silver bullet to a web-scale Twitter clone, I do think it's one of the most important bootstrap steps—but that's another blog post entirely.

 Thus, since I'd like to see *you* run a Laconica site (or something like it) for mine to talk to, I figured I'd document how I got the thing running.
 My server is running Ubuntu Gutsy, so your mileage may vary.
 This is a long one, so check out the how-to after the jump...